maxmind/GeoIP2-java/README.dev.md

 There is a release script at `dev-bin/release.sh` that will do the full release, including updating the GitHub Pages site.

-This script takes a Git tag as a parameter.
-The tag should be of the form "vX.Y.Z".
+This script reads the VERSION number from CHANGELOG.md, which you should have updated to contain the new version number and today's date.
 After uploading with this script, you will need to perform the release on the [Sonatype OSS site](https://oss.sonatype.org/index.html).

-You will need to bump the version in `README.md` manually.
-(We should update the release script to do this.)

 We release to the Maven Central Repository through Sonatype OSSRH.
 They provide [detailed directions](http://central.sonatype.org/pages/apache-maven.html)